thibaultcha/lua-cassandra/README.md

 **Note:** Before running `make lint` or `make test` you will need to run `make dev`.

-**Note bis:** Tests are running for both binary protocol v2 and v3, so you must ensure to be running Cassandra `2.1.x`.
+**Note bis:** Tests are running for both binary protocol v2 and v3, so you must ensure to be running Cassandra `2.O` or later.

 [luarocks-url]: https://luarocks.org
 [lua-resty-cassandra]: https://github.com/jbochi/lua-resty-cassandra